LaunchCodeEducation/data-analysis-curriculum/content/cleaning-spreadsheets/exercises/_index.md

 ### Irregular Data

-Looking at the `transaction_total` column you will may notice there are some possible outliers.
-In cell M2 there is a total of $8,442,352.95 dollars showing for a transaction.
+You will notice some possible outliers in the `transaction_total` column.
+In cell M2 there is a total of $8,442,352.95 for a transaction.
 Let's check to see if this or any other data within the column is irregular.
-In order to do so we need to identify the [interquartile range]({{% relref "../../eda-with-spreadsheets/reading/summary-statistics/_index.md#interquartile-range" %}}).
+To do so we need to identify the [interquartile range]({{% relref "../../eda-with-spreadsheets/reading/summary-statistics/_index.md#interquartile-range" %}}).

 Select your cells where you want to store your lower, upper, and interquartile ranges and make the necessary calculations using the values within column M.